 News & Events

-The 4th LOSS consortium day will be held in Amersfoort on 26 March 2024.
-As with the previous editions, the event will be held in Dutch, and more info is available on the Dutch version of this page.
+The 4th LOSS consortium day was held in Amersfoort on 26 March 2024.
+As with the previous editions, the event was held in Dutch, and more info is available on the Dutch version of this page.

 LOSS researchers Alfonso Prosperi and Mandy Korff published a new paper in the International Journal of Architectural Heritage: In this study, 2D and 3D modelling strategies are used to represent the behaviour of historical masonry buildings on strip foundations undergoing settlements.
 The application focuses on a two-story building, typical of the Dutch architectural heritage.
 An…